terra-ops/terra-app/docs/architecture-proposal.md

 A Terra "Dynamic Inventory" is a webservice that provides an ansible-compatible JSON endpoint.

-Users can authenticate against the webservice to be given a limited list of machines, apps and environments, based on the desired access control.
+Users can authenticate against the webservice to be given a limited list of machines, projects and environments, based on the desired access control.

 Terra Drupal Modules